Center for Constitutional Rights: Notable cases

+Daniels, et al. v. the City of New York (1999): CCR filed a class action lawsuit challenging the New York City Police Department (NYPD) policy of stop-and-frisk without reasonable suspicion of criminal activity, and alleging the police used racial profiling for targeting.
+The case was settled, with the NYPD agreeing to a number of NYPD requirements, including a written anti-profiling policy and ongoing audits of the reasonable cause basis for stop-and-frisk activities.

 Doe v.
-Karadzic, (2000): In 1993, the Center for Constitutional Rights and co-counsel filed a lawsuit seeking compensation for victims and survivors of Serb leader Radovan Kardzic's campaign of genocide and torture in Bosnia.
+Karadzic (2000): In 1993, the Center for Constitutional Rights and co-counsel filed a lawsuit seeking compensation for victims and survivors of Serb leader Radovan Karadzic's campaign of genocide and torture in Bosnia.
 Karadzic defaulted in 1997.
 On September 25, 2000, the jury decided on a verdict of $4.5 billion.

 Rasul v.
-Bush, 215 F. Supp.
-2d 55 (2004): CCR represented Guantanamo detainees seeking fair trials and an end to their indefinite imprisonment without charge.
-The Supreme Court case established precedent for U.S. courts' jurisdiction over the Guantanamo Bay prison camp, affirming detainees' right to habeas corpus review, including legal representation.
+Bush (2004): CCR represented Guantanamo detainees seeking fair trials and an end to their indefinite imprisonment without charge.
+The US Supreme Court case established precedent for US courts' jurisdiction over the Guantanamo Bay prison camp, affirming detainees' right to habeas corpus review, including legal representation.
 This right was later putatively revoked when President Bush signed the Military Commissions Act into law.
 CCR brought many of the same habeas corpus petitioners to the Supreme Court again in Boumediene v.
 Bush (2008), in which the Supreme Court declared the relevant parts of the MCA unconstitutional and restored the rights won in Rasul.

 Floyd, et al. v.
 City of New York, et al. (2013) CCR filed a federal class action lawsuit against the New York City Police Department (NYPD) and the City of New York that challenges the NYPD's practices of racial profiling and "stop-and frisk."
 These NYPD practices had led to a dramatic increase in the number of suspicion-less stop-and-frisks per year in the city, with the majority of stops in communities of color.
 On August 12, 2013, a federal judge in a historic ruling found the New York City Police Department (NYPD) liable for a pattern and practice of racial profiling and unconstitutional stop-and-frisks.
 On January 30, 2014, the City agreed to drop its appeal of the ruling and begin the joint remedial process ordered by the court.

+Funding

+Center For Constitutional Rights Inc., operates as a 501(c)(3) non-profit.
+For 2023, it had $14,848,424 in revenue (including $13,040,969 in contributions), $12,468,239 in expenses, and net assets of $42,978,051.

+Attorneys

+The center has coordinated efforts by American lawyers to handle the habeas corpus, and other legal appeals, of several hundred of the Guantanamo detainees.
+Only American lawyers have been allowed to visit detainees at the Guantanamo Bay detention camps, in Cuba.
+They have to go through security screening first.
+And they must agree that they can't speak from the notes they took during their meetings with their clients until they have been cleared for release.